learn-co-students/dumbo-web-062419/22-intro-js/activity.md

 # Activity!

-* Go to a New York Times page of your choosing
+* Go to a New York Times article of your choosing
-* Select all the <p> elements on the page and save them to variables
+* Select all the <p> elements on the page and save them to a variable
 * Save the first and last <p> elements to their own variables
-* Remove them from the DOM
+* Remove those two <p> elements from the DOM
-* Change the new first <p> to say "Glorious Pegasus"
+* Change the new first <p> to say "Git rich or die prying"
 * Change the first picture on the page to a picture of the Spice Girls
 * Change all instances of the word "the" to the poop emoji "💩"
 * Change every other header to say "Javascript is for Devs"